 - Medicare Advantage plan availability in Vermont varies from 16 to 25 options per county.

 - Fourteen insurers offer Medigap plans in Vermont.
 The state requires Medigap insurers to offer plans to beneficiaries under age 65, but does not restrict premiums that can be charged for that population.
 For Medigap enrollees who are at least 65, insurers cannot vary premiums based on age.
 Legislation is under consideration in 2023 that would extend guaranteed issue Medigap protections to people with ESRD.

 - More than three-quarters percent of Vermont’s Medicare beneficiaries have Part D prescription coverage, either as a stand-alone plan or as part of a Medicare Advantage plan.

 Most people attain Medicare eligibility in Vermont when they turn 65, but Medicare enrollment also provides coverage for nearly 10 million disabled Americans under the age of 65.
-Nationwide, about 15 percent of Medicare beneficiaries are under age 65; in Vermont, it’s roughly the same, at a little under 13%.
+Nationwide, about 12% of Medicare beneficiaries are under age 65; in Vermont, it’s roughly the same, at a little under 13%.

 Medicare Advantage in Vermont

 Nationwide, a third of all Medicare beneficiaries had Medicare Advantage plans as of 2017.
-But in Vermont, just 9 percent of the state’s Medicare beneficiaries enrolled in Advantage plans.
+But in Vermont, just 9% of the state’s Medicare beneficiaries were enrolled in Advantage plans at that point.

 Enrollment in Medicare Advantage has been steadily growing.
-Nationwide, private Medicare coverage (not counting supplemental plans like Medigap and Part D) accounted for more than 40 percent of all Medicare beneficiaries as of September 2020.
+Nationwide, private Medicare coverage (not counting supplemental plans like Medigap and Part D) accounted for about 46% of all Medicare beneficiaries as of 2022.
 Private plan Medicare coverage in Vermont was still well below that level as of 2022, but it had increased significantly since 2017, growing to about 27% of the state’s Medicare population (43,281 beneficiaries, out of a total of 158,373).